Hindu Religion is a dominant Eastern religion ranking third in the world. It is the oldest religion in the world.

 To fulfill the needs in the physical world, Hindus worship different deities.
 If you want wisdom, then worship Lord Ganesha.
 If you want power, worship Lord Hanuman.
 If you want money, worship Goddess Laxmi.

-God is considered as Saguna as well as Nirguna i.e., personal as well as impersonal.
-Saguna means with some characteristics like the human body and qualities and Nirguna means formless and without any qualities.
+God is considered Saguna and Nirguna, i.e., personal and impersonal.
+Saguna means having some characteristics like the human body and qualities, and Nirguna means formless and without any qualities.

 Key Hindu scriptures:

 Vedas, Upanishads, Bhagavadgita, Smritis, Brahmanas, Aranyakas, and Puranas are the key Hindu scriptures.
-Ramayana and Mahabharata also have great religious importance in Hinduism but cannot be considered as Hindu scriptures.
+Ramayana and Mahabharata also have great religious importance in Hinduism, but cannot be considered Hindu scriptures.
 There are four Vedas and 18 Puranas in total.
-There are four Upvedas and 18 Uppuranas also.
-Rigveda is the most sacred and authoritative book of Hindu Religion.
-Rigveda is the oldest scripture of all.
-Following is a list of main Hindu scriptures:
+There are four Upavedas and 18 Upapuranas also.
+The Rigveda is the most sacred and authoritative book of the Hindu Religion.
+The Rigveda is the oldest scripture of all.
+Following is a list of primary Hindu scriptures:

 Four Vedas: